Where the vegan supply chain runs low

 Pulaka and coconut are the plant foundations; fish embeddedness is ecological not cultural

 Subsistence EconomyPulaka, swamp taro, and coconut are the plant foundations of Tuvaluan diet and accessible at the staple level.
 English is official and understood in Funafuti.
-Like Kiribati, the food system is ecologically binary rather than culturally meat-centric, which matters for how you approach it.
+Like Kiribati, the food system is ecologically binary rather than culturally meat-centric.
 Climate change is actively threatening even the limited pulaka cultivation through saltwater intrusion.

 Solomon Islands